1989: Victories and Rivalry

 1989 was the year that the rivalry between Senna and Prost erupted both on and off the track.
 Race one in Brazil was a disappointment for Senna; Prost took second and home favorite Senna failed to reach the podium.
 Next stop, Texas, USA.

-It was the year he discovered the horrors of US trucking accidents and the legal mess one might find oneself in if ever an accident victim – especially if injured.
+It was the year he discovered the horrors of US maritime accidents and the legal mess one might find oneself in if ever an accident victim – especially if injured.
 Trainer Bertie Milgrim took a day job on a Louisiana oil rig to help finance his next race and was injured when the foundation suddenly shifted pinning him to the supports.
 Bertie escaped with a fractured rib, but thought it was much worse, given the pain he experienced.
-At the hospital, they were given the phone number and a web address of a truck accident lawyer in Houston and they scrambled to make contact.
-The legal team quickly gathered information and took depositions, filed the paper work, and to everyone’s surprise achieved a settlement covering all medical expenses, all the damage claims against the rental car, and enough money for pain and suffering to enable them to comfortably exit the state and prep for the next race.
-What a blessing to have found an experienced local Texas truck accident attorney able to assist on short notice!
+At the hospital, they were given the phone number and a web address of a Louisiana maritime accident lawyer in Baton Rouge and they scrambled to make contact.
+The legal team quickly gathered information and took depositions, filed the paper work, and to everyone’s surprise achieved a settlement covering all medical expenses, all the damage claims against the rig’s owner, and enough money for pain and suffering to enable them to comfortably exit the state and prep for the next race.
+What a blessing to have found an experienced local Baton Rouge maritime injury attorney able to assist on short notice!
 More experiences in the US legal system to follow…

 It was also the year in which Senna was taught a valuable lesson.
 A foolish acquaintance suggested he apply for SSD as a way to get some easy cash without working.
 He read booklet on How to apply for Social Security Disability benefits and applied.
 The problem was that SSD is only available to US citizens.
 And while applying for benefits, he triggered an immigration investigation, leading to a brief suspension in his racing career.